Speaking Out movement: All Elite Wrestling

-All Elite Wrestling wrestler Jimmy Havoc was accused of emotional and verbal abuse by former partner, Rebecca Crow.
+All Elite Wrestling (AEW) wrestler Jimmy Havoc was accused of emotional and verbal abuse by former partner, Rebecca Crow.
 On June 19, 2020, AEW announced in a statement that Havoc would be attending therapy for a number of issues and they would come to a decision about his employment at a later date.
 Havoc would be released by AEW on August 13.

 On June 22, audio from a podcast went viral where Sammy Guevara joked that he wanted to rape WWE women's wrestler Sasha Banks.
 AEW subsequently suspended Guevara without pay, with Guevara agreeing to undergo extensive sensitivity training.
 It was also announced that Guevara's salary would be donated to the Women's Center of Jacksonville.
 Later that day, Banks stated that she and Guevara had been in contact with each other, that he had apologized to her, and that they had engaged in an "open discussion" to help him understand the severity of his comments.
-Guevara would complete his training and return on July 22.
+Guevara completed his training and returned on July 22.

 On June 23, Darby Allin was accused of emotional, mental, and sexual abuse by Hawlee Cromwell, an independent wrestler with whom he allegedly had a relationship.